-As soloist, clinician, orchestral timpanist-percussionist, conductor, and teacher, Dr. Marrs’ professional experience spans over 40 years and four continents.
+As soloist, clinician, orchestral timpanist-percussionist, conductor, and teacher, Dr. Marrs’ professional experience spans 50 years and four continents.
 His principal orchestral positions include the orchestras of Louisville, Bolivia, and Costa Rica.
 His freelance experience includes such diverse areas as TV, Ice Capades, jazz, symphonic orchestra, experimental groups, solo and chamber recital performances.
 Stuart Marrs has an extensive international profile having taught and performed in Singapore, France, Switzerland, Germany, Belgium, Poland, Russia, Belarus, Cuba, Brazil, Argentina, Mexico, El Salvador, Bolivia and Costa Rica.

 Click here for a very detailed résumé.

 Information about hosting clinics, master classes, and concerts with Dr. Stuart Marrs.